clj-holmes/clj-watson/README.md

 [DependencyCheck](https://github.com/jeremylong/DependencyCheck) is the most widely used method among the Clojure/Java SCA tools.
 It:
-1. Downloads a database of known vulnerabilities from [NIST NVD](https://nvd.nist.gov/), storing it locally under your `/tmp/db/` folder
+1. Downloads a database of known vulnerabilities from [NIST NVD](https://nvd.nist.gov/), storing it locally (inside your local Maven cache, under `~/.m2/repository/org/owasp/dependency-check-utils/10.0.3/data/9.0/` currently).
 3. Scans JARs from dependencies specified in your `deps.edn`
 4. Composes a [Common Platform Enumeration (CPE)](https://nvd.nist.gov/products/cpe) based on your dependencies
 5. Returns any matching vulnerabilities